slidewiki/dev-container/README.md

 ```

 ### The `node_modules` directory
 When the container is first initialized `npm` is started to install the dependencies.
 This creates the `node_modules` directory inside your SlideWiki project directory.
 Because the container is run by the Docker daemon the `node_modules` directory is owned by `root`.
-You need to use `sduo` to remove this directory.
+You need to use `sudo` to remove this directory.